prachisingh06/JS-Chai-aur-Code/README.md

 # JS-Chai-aur-Code
-this is my fisrt git repositories
+this is my fisrt git repositorie